dark-souls-slays/Face_Recognition/README.md

 Despite the fact that an accuracy in the 90's was achieved, the team members learned that there were still images that were not correctly classified.
 As previously mentioned, this is a problem often fought in learning small datasets because overfitting becomes more prevalent.
 As a result the network tends to perform a little poorer on data that it hasn't seen before. <b>To improve this<b>, we could have resorted to applying other deep learning methods such as data augmentation, and/or using a pretrained model. <br><br>

-<b>Responsibilities Shared </b><br>
-One team member firstly implemented the network while the other observed and learned the discussed ideas being implented on code.
-After having reached a certain accuracy, the second team member went in to proofread the code and find ways to improve the accuracy.
-In addition, since the second team member also had an understanding of the code, this team member became responsible of writing and explaining the methods implemented here.